Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

 My old website from my teaching days is [available here](https://sites.google.com/site/mtsengg/).

-**Update July 2023**
+Update July 2023
-I am now looking for new opportunities :) Feel free to reach out, my contact details are on the left panel.
+~~I am now looking for new opportunities :) Feel free to reach out, my contact details are on the left panel.~~

+**Update Aug 2023**
+I have finished my job search; excited to join RnD Lab of [Bastian Solutions](https://www.bastiansolutions.com/), a Toyota Advanced Logistics Company, as a Senior Machine Learning Engineer.
+I will be doing research on computer vision models for robotics and automation.

 ## Research Projects
 [Near-Remote Sensing](http://urafique.com/revisiting_nrs/)